PrestaShop/docs/webservice/tutorials/create-product-az.md

 ## Manage multi-lang content

-Considering you have 2 languages set in your PrestaShop instance, let's say:
+If you have two languages set up in your PrestaShop instance, for example:

 - `id:1` - English
 - `id:2` - French